VisSieve/vis-sieve/Labeling Vis Images/preprocess_data/readme.md

     ├── data
     │   ├── downsize.py
     │   ├── total_imgs
+    │   ├── image_data.json
     │   └── batches

 ```
+# !!!!!make sure before downsizeing, the images are ordered in 00001 --> 10000. otherwises the order will be different
+# !!!!!make sure before downsizeing, the images are ordered in 00001 --> 10000. otherwises the order will be different
+# !!!!!make sure before downsizeing, the images are ordered in 00001 --> 10000. otherwises the order will be different

 Here is the python code to do the sorting work:
 - downsize.py